ivannpe/greenhouse/README.md

 ## User Stories or Use Cases

-1. as non-registered user, I can register a new account with the site and learn about site features
-2. as a user, I can sign in to the site
-3. as a user, I can add a plant
+1. as a user, I can add a plant
-4. as a user, I can view all of the plants I have added
+2. as a user, I can view all of the plants I have added
-5. as a user, I can search in the toolkit to learn more about how to take care of my plants
+3. as a user, I can search in the toolkit to learn more about how to take care of my plants